 - Hibiscus is a tropical plant that can easily adaptable in pots or containers.
 Potted tropical hibiscus plants are best for container growing.

-- Types of containers: There are many types of containers available in market and pot is best in them.
-You should opt the pots that are equally wide and deep or preferably wider than their depth.
-It always preferable to grow hibiscus plants in a wider container as the delicate feeder roots of these stems expand from the stem base.
+- Types of containers: There are many types of containers available in the market and pot is best in them.
+You should opt for the pots that are equally wide and deep or preferably wider than their depth.
+It is always preferable to grow hibiscus plants in a wider container as the delicate feeder roots of these stems expand from the stem base.
 Plastic pots can be the best option if you have a warm climate.
-Professional farming people suggest terracotta pots as the clay concrete pots are not “glazed” and helps the plants to breath.
-You also use pots made from concrete or stone, timber pots, pots made of cedar wood are also best options for hibiscus.
+Professional farming people suggest terracotta pots as the clay concrete pots are not “glazed” and helps the plants to breathe.
+You also use pots made from concrete or stone, timber pots, pots made of cedarwood are also the best options for hibiscus.

 - Potting mix: Potting mix should be highly porous, it is necessary to mix it with sand.
 Sharp sand is best for hibiscus, potting mix should be loose and friable.
 You should blend 80 percent potting mix and 20 percent “ sharp sand”.

-- You should select dense and luxuriant plants, it is essential to avoid plants that are tall, lanky or scraggy.
-It is preferable to purchase smaller bush or get plant having a thick branching tendency and copious foliage.
+- You should select dense and luxuriant plants, it is essential to avoid plants that are tall, lanky, or scraggy.
+It is preferable to purchase a smaller bush or get a plant having a thick branching tendency and copious foliage.

 - Hibiscus plants should be pruned regularly to control the size of the plant.